MUSON: A Reasoning-oriented Multimodal Dataset for Socially Compliant Navigation in Urban Environments: The Constructed MUSON Dataset

 \subsection{Evaluation Tasks}

-Based on the structured annotation schema and diverse scenarios of MUSON, we formulate four distinct tasks to evaluate the multidimensional capabilities of navigation agents.
+Based on the structured annotation schema and diverse scenarios of MUSON, we formulate four distinct tasks to evaluate the multidimensional capabilities of navigation robots.
 These tasks progress from fundamental perception to complex reasoning and decision-making.

-\textbf{Socially-Compliant Action Planning.} This task serves as the core control evaluation, assessing the agent's ability to make safe and normative decisions.
-Given an ego-centric visual observation, the model must predict the optimal action token $a \in \mathcal{A}$ from the six discrete semantic actions defined in Section~\ref{subsec:action}.
-Unlike standard obstacle avoidance, this task emphasizes \textit{social compliance}, where the agent must respect social norms (e.g., yielding to pedestrians, maintaining distance) implicitly embedded in the dataset.
+\textbf{(1) Socially-Compliant Action Planning.} This task serves as the core control evaluation, assessing the robor's ability to make safe and normative decisions.
+Given an ego-centric visual observation, VLMs must predict the optimal action token $a \in \mathcal{A}$ from the six discrete semantic actions defined in Section~\ref{subsec:action}.
+Unlike standard obstacle avoidance, this task emphasizes \textit{social compliance}, where the robot must respect social norms (e.g., yielding to pedestrians, maintaining distance) implicitly embedded in the dataset.

-\textbf{Social-Context Scene Perception.} This task evaluates the \textit{Perception} and \textit{Prediction} components of the 5-step schema.
-The model is required to generate fine-grained text descriptions of the environment.
-Crucially, these descriptions must strictly adhere to the ego-centric reference frame, accurately identifying static constraints and dynamic agents using relative directional terms (e.g., ``front-left'', ``bearing'').
+\textbf{(2) Social-Context Scene Perception.} This task evaluates the \textit{Perception} and \textit{Prediction} components of the 5-step schema.
+VLMs are required to generate fine-grained text descriptions of the environment.
+Crucially, these descriptions must strictly adhere to the ego-centric reference frame, accurately identifying static constraints and dynamic robots using relative directional terms (e.g., ``front-left'', ``rear-right'').

-\textbf{Socially-Aligned CoT Reasoning.} This task targets the \textit{Reasoning} step, acting as the bridge between perception and action.
-The model must generate a logical chain that weighs observed environmental factors against social norms to derive a policy recommendation.
+\textbf{(3) Socially-Aligned CoT Reasoning.} This task targets the \textit{Reasoning} step, acting as the bridge between perception and action.
+VLMs need to generate an intermediate reasoning process that weighs observed environmental factors against social norms to derive a reasoning part.
 This evaluates whether the model understands the \textit{why} behind a navigation scenario, rather than just fitting visual patterns to action labels.

-\textbf{Socially-Grounded Navigation Explanation.} Addressing the ``black box'' issue, this task corresponds to the final ``Explanation'' step.
-The model must provide a retrospective natural language justification for its chosen action.
+\textbf{(4) Socially-Grounded Navigation Explanation.} This task corresponds to the final ``Explanation'' step.
+VLMs need provide a retrospective natural language justification for its chosen action.
 Unlike the intermediate reasoning process, this explanation is user-facing, requiring the model to summarize the decision logic in a concise, human-understandable format.